AllenInstitute/aics-segmentation/docs/installation_linux.md

 git --version
 ```

-If you don't have git, follow [Git for Linux](https://www.atlassian.com/git/tutorials/install-git#linux)
+If you don't have git, follow [Git for Linux](https://www.atlassian.com/git/tutorials/install-git#linux) to install.

 2. Clone aics-segmentation repository from Github (suppose you want to save the folder under '~/Projects')